rahil1202/netflix-landing-page/README.md

 ## Overview 🎬

 Welcome to the "Netflix Landing Page" project!
 This is a responsive web page that emulates the landing page of Netflix.
-It is built using HTML, CSS, and JavaScript to showcase your web development skills and creativity.
+It is built using HTML, CSS, and JavaScript to showcase web development skills and creativity.

 The landing page features a modern design similar to the official Netflix website, complete with movie thumbnails, a responsive navigation bar, and interactive components.